rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/_index.md

 > By default, only cluster owners have access to Jaeger and Kiali.
 For instructions on how to allow project members to access them, refer to [Access to Visualizations.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/istio/rbac/#access-to-visualizations)

 After Istio is set up in a cluster, Grafana, Prometheus, Jaeger, and Kiali are available in the Rancher UI.

+Your access to the visualizations depend on your role.
+Grafana and Prometheus are only available for cluster owners.
+The Kiali and Jaeger UIs are available only to cluster owners by default, but cluster owners can allow project members to access them by editing the Istio settings.
+When you go to your project and click **Resources > Istio,** you can go to each UI for Kiali, Jaeger, Grafana, and Prometheus by clicking their icons in the top right corner of the page.

-To see them, go to the cluster where Istio is set up and click **Tools > Istio.** You should see links to each UI at the top of the page.
+To see the visualizations, go to the cluster where Istio is set up and click **Tools > Istio.** You should see links to each UI at the top of the page.

-You can also get to the visualization tools from the project view:
+You can also get to the visualization tools from the project view.

+# Viewing the Kiali Traffic Graph

 1. From the project view in Rancher, click **Resources > Istio.**
-1. Go to the **Traffic Graph** tab.
+1. If you are a cluster owner, you can go to the **Traffic Graph** tab.
 This tab has the Kiali network visualization integrated into the UI.
-In addition, you can go to each UI for Kiali, Jaeger, Grafana, and Prometheus by clicking their icons in the top right corner of the page.

 # Viewing Traffic Metrics

 Istio’s monitoring features provide visibility into the performance of all your services.

 1. From the project view in Rancher, click **Resources > Istio.**
 1. Go to the **Traffic Metrics** tab.
-After traffic is generated in your cluster, you should be able to see metrics for **Success Rate, Request Volume, 4xx Response Count, Project 5xx Response Count** and **Request Duration.**
+After traffic is generated in your cluster, you should be able to see metrics for **Success Rate, Request Volume, 4xx Response Count, Project 5xx Response Count** and **Request Duration.** Cluster owners can see all of the metrics, while project members can see a subset of the metrics.

 # Architecture